PontusPaulsson/webshop/README.md

 Webshop I did to learn more about HTML, Webpack, CSS, Bootstrap 4, jQuery, REST and Spring Boot.

+The goal was to write it as a single page application.

 The webshop supports adding new products under the admin interface.
 These products will be saved in the embedded H2 database and the images will be saved on the local disk.